 Design Philosophy

 Fry/Straka seeks no stylistic labels.
-We don’t court the company of others, past or present, in any particular architectural “school”.
+We don’t court the company of others, past or present, in any particular golf course architectural “school”.
 While we insist upon unity and coherence within any 18-hole routing, we never wish to be known for a specific look, pattern or genre.
 Instead, our firm relies on limitless varieties and variabilities of terrain.
-We lean on our keen appreciation for classic design principles, while never running from the modern or novel.
-In making these artistic decisions, we place great faith in our decades of collective design experience — and the indomitable F/S spirit — to produce singular architecture wherever our work takes us.
+We lean on our keen appreciation for classic golf course design principles, while never running from the modern or novel.
+In making these artistic decisions, we place great faith in our decades of collective design experience — and the indomitable F/S spirit — to produce singular golf course architecture wherever our work takes us.

 This is what we mean by “Creative Distinction.”
 There’s no other way to describe and account for such a wide variety of award-winning, sustainable, visually arresting, tournament-ready designs in so many distinct, natural environments: